 In what follows, we revisit some key lessons from Malaysia's and other developing countries' experiences from the standpoint of the five policy domains proposed by Weiss (2015).
-Similar to our previous discussion about the aerospace and aircraft manufacturing industry, the development of the oil palm industry highlights the Roy 7: Factors that favor catching up in presence, or lack thereof, of coordinated efforts and strategies by farms, firms, government organizations and the interactions between these and other agents within relevant systems of innovation.
+Similar to our previous discussion about the aerospace and aircraft manufacturing industry, the development of the oil palm industry highlights the Box 7: Factors that favor catching up in the standpoint of the oil palm industry highlights the Box 7: Factors that favor catching up in the standpoint of the standpoint of presence, or lack thereof, of coordinated efforts and strategies by farms, firms, government organizations and the interactions between these and other agents within relevant systems of innovation.